MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-sweep-in-pipeline.md

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

-In this article, you learn how to do hyperparameter tuning in Azure Machine Learning pipelines by using Azure Machine Learning CLI v2 or Azure Machine Learning SDK for Python v2, and view results in Azure Machine Learning studio.
+In this article, you learn how to do hyperparameter tuning in Azure Machine Learning pipelines by using Azure Machine Learning CLI v2 or Azure Machine Learning SDK for Python v2.

 Hyperparameters are adjustable parameters that let you control the model training process.
 Hyperparameter tuning is the process of finding the configuration of hyperparameters that results in the best performance.
 Azure Machine Learning lets you automate hyperparameter tuning and run experiments in parallel to efficiently optimize hyperparameters.